 What Is Intermittent Fasting?

-Intermittent fasting, also known as cyclic fasting, has risen in popularity in recent years as more and more research emerges discovering new intermittent fasting benefits.
+Intermittent fasting, also known as cyclic fasting, has risen in popularity in recent years as more research emerges showing that it’s typically safe and effective.

-It’s difficult to define intermittent fasting as there’s not just one correct method for how to fast.
-In fact, there are many different variations of intermittent fasting that are used around the world.
+It’s difficult to define intermittent fasting, as there’s not just one correct method for how to fast.
+In fact, there are many different variations that are used around the world.
 Each follows a different eating pattern that is often strictly adhered to in order to achieve physical or even spiritual results.

-- 16/8 Fasting (also often referred to as Time-Restricted Feeding): For this method, you fast for 16 hours everyday and limit your eating to eight hours.
-Most often, this simply involves not eating anything after dinner and skipping breakfast the next morning.
+- 16/8 Fasting (also often referred to as Time-Restricted Feeding): For this method, you fast for 16 hours every day and limit your eating to eight hours.
+Most often, key component of 16/8 intermittent fasting is skipping breakfast.
+This approach involves not eating anything after dinner and skipping breakfast the next morning.

 - Eat-Stop-Eat: Practice the “Eat Stop Eat” method by picking one or two days out of the week in which you fast for 24 hours, then eat nothing from dinner one day until dinner the next day.
 On the other days, you should have normal calorie days.